Top 10 Non-Trading Udemy Courses To Make You A Rounded Trader

 - How to improve your financial security with your trading income

 But beyond that, you also need to adopt a more integrative approach.
-Recognize that your overall financial health is crucial to your mental state when you’re dealing with the markets on a daily basis as an independent trader.
+Recognize that your overall financial health is crucial to your mental state when dealing with the markets daily as an independent trader.

 These two courses will lay a solid foundation for managing your personal finances.

-(If you prefer a book, The Index Card: Why Personal Finance Doesn’t Have to Be Complicated is a good place to start for complete beginners.)
+(If you prefer a book, The Index Card: Why Personal Finance Doesn’t Have to Be Complicated is an excellent place to start for complete beginners.)

 Course #7: The Core Four of Personal Finance

-While the high-level personal finance concepts apply to most people, specific considerations depend on your financial jurisdiction.
+While the high-level personal finance concepts apply to most people, specific considerations and available options depend on your residency.
 Hence, United States residents will find this course more practical.

 Course #8: The Complete Personal Finance Course: Save, Protect, Make More